International @Campuslife provides visa and immigration advice

 You should read the letter accompanying the refusal carefully to see whether you think a mistake has been made.
 Although, it is not possible to appeal a decision on a Student visa or Short Term Study visa it is possible, in certain cases, to ask for an Administrative Review to check the application has been processed properly and your documentation assessed correctly.

-1. You made an application in the UK and you believe your visa was incorrectly refused (based on the evidence you submitted at the time of original application only- you cannot usually add more evidence as part of the review) or
+You can ask for an administrative review if you believe your visa was incorrectly refused (based on the evidence you submitted at the time of original application only.

 The administrative review for refusal decisions costs £80 but you will get this back if the review is found in your favour.
 You can make the application online and you should not need to provide any additional documents unless requested but should ensure that you are able to pay the £80 fee via credit or debit card as part of that online application.